 SWEET JULY Ayesha Curry’s new retail space inside the base of the Rasa Apartment complex includes a sweet little upscale coffee counter with drip and iced coffee, tea, some bottled drinks and other fare.
 The spacious, soothing shop mainly features retail products, books and decor evocative of Curry’s Sweet July lifestyle magazine.
 Sweet July, 455 23rd St. (at Valley Street), Oakland

 BOOMBOX’S PIZZA Witness with us Boombox’s Pizza, one of the many small food enterprises within the Jingletown Eats ghost kitchen community.
 The independent pizza outfit started off with moxy in October with Chicago and Detroit-style slices and pies, and then shuttered all too soon.
-Boombox’s Pizza was at 2353 E 12th St. in Oakland.
+Boombox’s Pizza was at 2353 East 12th St.

 CHINA GARLIC CHINESE RESTAURANT It never won awards, but China Garlic provided Piedmont Avenue with a budget-friendly option and serviceable Chinese food for two impressive decades.
 China Garlic was at 3766 Piedmont Ave.